 It’s better for the environment if you locally source a 70% PPBD indefinitely, rather than eat 100% vegan for two months and quit because you find it unsustainable.
 Some vegans, lost in ideological warfare, also lose sight of the cumulative effects: getting 20% of the population to take a few steps in the right direction will have an infinitely greater positive impact on the world than having 2% of the population following a 100% plant-based diet.
 To both uninformed meat-eaters and vegetarians — stop ad hominem attacks and focus on the big picture.

-(If you’ve read my post Why Vegans and Paleos Should Stop Hating Each Other, it shouldn’t surprise you that I wholeheartedly agree with this last line.)
+(If you’ve read my post about vegans and paleos, it shouldn’t surprise you that I wholeheartedly agree with this last line.)